 This is one of the recipes from my Mom’s Best series.
 In this series, I collect family recipes handed down from my grandma to my dad, then to my mom, and now, to me.
 In the same series, you can also find Mom’s best braised pork spare ribs, Mom’s best braised pork feet, Mom’s best braised duck leg and Mom’s best braised chicken stew with mushrooms.
 More family recipes are on the way!

 I also made a short video to walk you through the cooking process.
 It was the first time that I recorded a video with voice, and I was super nervous!
 I hope the video isn’t too awkward. 😉 Also, be sure to check out my cooking channel on YouTube.
 It contains a collection of videos which help you learn Chinese cooking skills in a straightforward way!

 - 2.4 kilograms (5 pounds) beef plate , cut into bite-size cubes

 - 0.8 kilograms (1.5 pounds) beef tendon , cut into bite-size cubes

 - 4 tablespoons Shaoxing wine

-- 6 dried chili pepper
+- 6 chili peppers , dried

 - 4 bay leaves

-- 2 teaspoons whole black pepper
+- 2 teaspoons whole black peppercorns

-- 2 tablespoons curry
+- 2 tablespoons curry powder